-The cold weather organic transplants are in!
-From Forest Garden Organic Farm in Maple City, Linda Grigg grows the finest transplants that are healthy and ready to plant in your garden.
-Currently we have only cold weather plants such as broccoli, cabbage, kale, etc. As the weather warms up we will stock plants like tomatoes, peppers, lettuce, etc.
+The cold weather transplants are in!
+From Forest Garden Farm in Maple City, Linda Grigg grows the finest organic transplants that are healthy and ready to plant in your garden.
+Linda uses organic seeds and growing medium for all her transplants.
+Currently we have only COLD weather plants such as broccoli, cabbage, kale, etc. As the weather warms up we will stock plants like tomatoes, peppers, lettuce, etc.

 Happy organic gardening!

 Tips for transplanting

 - About a week before transplanting, set the seedlings outside in shade and protected from wind for a few hours each day.
 Gradually increase their exposure to full sun.
 This will get them better accustomed to the outdoors.
 But be sure to keep the soil moist at all times during the hardening-off period.